-But there is one common barrier that stops people using your app – it’s slow to launch, slow to log in, and slow to perform desired actions.
+But there is one common barrier that stops people using your app – when it’s slow to launch, slow to log in, and slow to perform desired actions.

 Things like games, notes, to-do lists, reminders, alarm clock, e-mail or social media – most of them are recommended to have as a mobile app.
 You’ll use them pretty often during the day and want your interaction with them to be lag-free.